theomund/neuros/README.md

 # Credits

-This project uses artwork from the following artists; all rights are reserved to them:
+This project features artwork from the following artists, who reserve all rights to their work:

 * [paccha](https://twitter.com/paccha_7) — Neurolings (Sprites)